On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Magnetic Fields in Flat FRW Universes

 at the end of inflation proper.

-Once into reheating the barotropic index changes from $w_*^-=-1$ to $w_*^+=0$.
+Once into reheating, the barotropic index changes from $w_*^-=-1$ to $w_*^+=0$.
 Then, according to solution (\ref{lsB2}), throughout reheating superhorizon-sized magnetic fields evolve as

-with $a\geq a_*^+$ (see also Eq.~(\ref{rh-dB1}) in \S~\ref{ssERRD}).
-When the transit hypersurface is that of constant conformal time, we may set $\eta_*^+=-\eta_*^-$ (recall that $\eta_*^+>0$ and $\eta_*^-<0$).\footnote{Setting $\eta_*^+=-\eta_*^-$ on either side of the transit hypersurface does not constitute a real discontinuity in the conformal time.
-The jump ($[\eta_*]^+_-=2\eta_*^+$) is only an apparent one, since it can be removed by replacing $\eta$ with the variable $x=|\eta|$.
-Then, during the de Sitter phase $a=1/x$, with $x<x_*$ and $x_*\geq0$.
-After the end of inflation, throughout reheating for example, we have the relation $a\propto x^2$, where now $x>x_*$.} This implies a ``jump'' in the expansion rate of the background universe and a discontinuity in its extrinsic curvature of the matching hypersurface, which can be compensated by the presence of a thin layer there~\cite{CW}.
+with $a\geq a_*^+$ (see also Equation~(\ref{rh-dB1}) in Section~\ref{ssERRD}).
+When the transit hypersurface is that of constant conformal time, we may set $\eta_*^+=-\eta_*^-$ (recall that $\eta_*^+>0$ and $\eta_*^-<0$).~\footnote{Setting $\eta_*^+=-\eta_*^-$ on either side of the transit hypersurface does not constitute a real discontinuity in the conformal time.
+The~jump ($[\eta_*]^+_-=2\eta_*^+$) is only an apparent one, since it can be removed by replacing $\eta$ with the variable $x=|\eta|$.} This implies a ``jump'' in the expansion rate of the background universe and a discontinuity in its extrinsic curvature of the matching hypersurface, which can be compensated by the presence of a thin layer there~\cite{CW}.
 Consequently, assuming that there is no magnetic discontinuity at the linear level, namely that $B_*^+=B_*^-$ and $B_*^{\prime\;+}=B_*^{\prime\;-}$, constraint (\ref{dSfcon1}) translates into

 The above sets the initial conditions for the evolution of the $B$-field during reheating and combines with solution (\ref{rhB+1}) to give